ankurgecr/LocalNotificationHelper/readme.md

 ---------------

-To get started with LocalNotification Helper, you'll need to get add the dependency to your project build.gradle file:
+To get started with LocalNotification Helper, you'll need to get add the dependency to your project's build.gradle file:

-To initialise your local repository using the LineageOS trees, use a command like this:
 ```
 implementation "android.helper:localnotification:1.0.1"
 ```
 Then to sync up your project.

 Now Open your Main Activity java file
 ```
 import android.NotificationHelper;